 The interior of a solid enclosed porch will be always dark and appropriate lighting at the flick of a switch is vital.
 For open or half open porches, consider adding motion sensitive lighting to activate when needed.

-Floor level and overhead lighting can be combined and subtly recessed or obvious, depending on the porch design.
+In addition, floor level and overhead lighting can be combined depending on the porch design.